L-Dot/Letterboxd-list-scraper/README.md

 > Please use `python -m listscraper --help` for a full list of all available flags including extensive descriptions on how to use them.

 > [!TIP]
 > Scraping multiple lists is most easily done by running `python -m listscraper -f <file>` with a custom .txt file that contains the URL on each newline.
 Each newline can take unique `-p` and `-on` optional flags.
+For an example of such a file please see `target_lists.txt`.

 ## TO-DO